wuespace/telestion-client/README.md

 [![NPM current](https://img.shields.io/badge/npm-%3E%3D7-blue)](package.json)
 [![Twitter Follow](https://img.shields.io/twitter/follow/wuespace?style=social)](https://twitter.com/wuespace)

 This is the Telestion Client Library Monorepo.
 It contains, in basic terms, a framework for building so-called _Project-Specific-Clients_ (PSCs), which are clients for the Telestion software that perfectly fit the mission's requirements.

 _Telestion_ is an ecosystem for Ground Station software that's easy to adjust to a mission's needs without re-inventing the wheel.

 ## Getting Started with PSC development

 **This is just a very basic guide for getting started.
-For more in-depth guides, reference, etc., please refer to the PSC Developer Manual.**
+For more in-depth guides, reference, etc., please refer to the [official Telestion documentation](https://docs.telestion.wuespace.de/).**

 To make it easy for you to develop PSCs, we provide a fully-featured CLI that, while keeping everything extensible, gives you a hand in creating new projects, generating boilerplate in the projects, running the project during development, and building the PSC, either for the web or as a native, Electron-based, app.

 ### Before you begin